-ST STRATEGIC OBJECTIVE: Assist low and lower-middle income countries to derive maximum benefit from their oil, gas and mineral res sources Im pact Outcome Impact Indicators Source 1.
+om their oil, gas and mineral resources ower-middle income countries to derive maximu in penent pact Outcome Impact Indicators Source 1.
 Increased resource revenues for low and low-middle income countries Average resource revenues as a share of GDP increases in MNRW-TF countries Average potential government take for a standard resource revenue project in MNRW-TF countries WoRLD 1/ Project managers FARI Model 2.
 Better management of EI revenues in MNRW-TF countries A significant majority of participating countries implement reforms to improve management of EI revenues by having the following: Medium term expenditure estimates; Coverage and comparability of in-year budget reports: Budget classification; Information on revenue collections; Consolidation of cash balances; Reporting of contingent liabilities and other fiscal risks.
 Project managers 3.
-Effective exchange rate and macroprudential policies in MNRW-TF countries A significant majority of participating countries have improved their exchange rate regimes and macroprudential policies by: Having an exchange rate that responds to changes in supply and demand, and having tools and operational procedures in place to facilitate price discovery while managing financial stability risks; and Establishing a macroprudential policy body with the mandate to implement macroprudential policy, and having a legal framework in place.
+Effective exchange rate and macroprudential policies in MNRW-TF countries A significant majority of participating countries have improved their exchange rate regimes and macroprudential policies by: Having an exchange rate that responds to changes in supply and demand, and having tools and operational procedures in place to facilitate price discovery while managing financial stability risks; and Establishing a macroprudential policy body with the mandate to implement macroprudential police, and having a legal framework in place.
 Project managers 4.
 Improved statistics for natural resources A significant majority of participating countries have improved their statistics for natural resources by: Publishing EI revenue data in line with the IMF template; Publishing resource and non-resource GDP separately, in line with the IMF's Statistics Manual and Compilation Guide.
-Project managers
+Project managers budget, and strengthened budget execution and control